tharsha18/gluelabs/gluelab.md

 8. This step is required to allow Sagemaker notebook to crate Glue jobs and workflows.

 Using your AWS Console, navigate to IAM --> Roles and search for the IAM role you created in step 5.
 It should start with AWSGlueServiceSageMakerNotebookRole-.
 Click the role and add an inline policy as shown below.
+(We will create two inline policies)

 ![screenshot](img/picture3.png)